-Our main purpose here at IE is to challenge ourselves, each other and YOU to take the creative process to the next level; to inspire growth and change in our scrapbooking beyond the mundane.
+Our main purpose here at IE is to challenge ourselves, each other and YOU to take the creative process to the next level; to inspire growth and change in our scrapbooking beyond our usual boundaries.

 You can see all of Inspiration Elevator's previous challenges on Facebook .

 This month's challenge is issued by the creative Lisa Moen.
 Lisa is a busy scrapbooker who takes on every creative challenge with gusto; she works layering and clustering beautifully.
 This month she has a seasonal challenge for us.
 Here it is in her own words:

 We all have them- one Christmas that sticks out more in our minds than others.
 Maybe it was when you were a child or maybe it was more recent.
 Maybe it was a gift you received that makes it memorable.
 Maybe a special visitor?
 Create a page, with or without photos and tell us the story behind that Christmas.."

 I love Christmas and the message of hope and love told by the story of Christmas.
 The challenge for me in scrapbooking Christmas is working with the colours - there tend to be a lot of group photos where everyone is wearing a huge variety of colours, taken in settings where other colours (like green trees) are introduced just for the season.
 But when I read Lisa's challenge, these photos immediately came to mind.
 Brian and I had shared a few Christmasses together, but our first as a family surely makes it memorable.